mami-project/pto3-go/API.md

 tracker](https://github.com/mami-project/pto3-go/issues) for proposed changes to this specification and the implementation thereof.

-The API consists of four applications: raw data access and upload, observation access, observation query, and data analysis control.
+The API consists of three applications: raw data access and upload, observation access, and observation query.
 The interface to each application is made up of certain resources accessed in a RESTful way; these resources are specified below.

 # Access Control and Permissions